SS Haverford: Post World War I (1920–1925)

 On 1 April 1921, she made her first crossing for her new company, still between Liverpool and Philadelphia.
 During the winter of 1922 (from January to April), being useless on this route, she was loaned to the American Line, which used her on the route from Hamburg for New York.
 She then returned to the route from Liverpool to Philadelphia for the White Star; a stopover this time being added at Boston.
 She was joined by the Pittsburgh in June 1922.
-This service was disturbed by a major incident: on 19 September 1923, Haverford struck the American steamer West Arrow.
-The Haverford got away with little damage, but the West Arrow required $50,000 in repairs.
+This service was disturbed by a major incident: on 19 September 1923, Haverford collided with the US cargo ship West Arrow.
+The Haverford got away with little damage, but West Arrow required $50,000 in repairs.

 In 1924, the liner continued her crossings, but began to experience structural and electrical problems which sent her several times to dry dock.
 After a last voyage, on 27 August, between Liverpool, Belfast, Glasgow and Philadelphia, the ship was withdrawn from service.
-In December, she was sold to an Italian demolition company for £29,000, and then left for Italy where she was demolished the following year.
+In December, she was sold to an Italian shipbreaker for £29,000, and then left for Italy where she was scrapped the following year.